trihatmaja/web/README.md

    and analitics using API or Socket programming.

 #How to run
-Several items that being use in this, make sure you have install this before
+Several items that being use in this project, make sure you have install this before
 running:
  1. go language
  2. gorilla mux (http://www.gorillatoolkit.org/pkg/mux)